 The more we travel the world, the more we realize the importance of being a responsible part of this planet.
 It goes far beyond travel; it is just the act of travel that can bring it your attention.

 Or perhaps you book into one of those giant resort properties somewhere in the World and then later learn they devastated the entire Eco-system of the area by wiping the area clean and building a mega resort.

 These are issues our planet is faced with at an alarming rate.
 While it is easy to think that just one person cannot make a difference, I beg to differ with you.
 Choosing to carry a water bottle reduces the amount of plastic in our oceans.

-Check out ==> The Very Best Cenotes near Tulum and Playa Del Carmen
+Related Article: The Very Best Cenotes near Tulum and Playa Del Carmen

 Each and every step we take counts.
 So why does all this even matter and why are we talking about it?
 Because there are companies out there that recognize this and are taking amazing steps in the direction of reducing their footprint on the environment.

 While sadly, this is the norm, we were recently treated to the realization that one resort chain is taking great efforts to reduce their footprint, produce organic goods for their properties and preserve the environment around them.

 Ethos- Farm in the Mayan Jungle

 The day we visited Ethos started with a long drive on back roads into the jungle before we finally arrived.
 While we had heard the site was spectacular, we weren’t sure what to expect.

 Ethos is Sunset World’s innovative $3 million agricultural project smack dab in the Mayan jungle.
 The farm produces organically grown plants, vegetables, fruit and honey that is used to supply the six hotels owned by Sunset World Resorts.

 The honey is used for human consumption and the development of products for hair and skin care like shampoos, conditioners, creams and soaps, which are available in their hotel rooms and spas.
 Sunset World Resorts is the first hotel chain in southeastern Mexico to produce its own organic materials.

 Our day at Ethos was spent riding off-road Segways around the property and learning about the programs they have in place.
 One of the first we things we saw was that the entire farm is supported by an irrigation pumping system that runs off alternative energy, solar panels and wind turbines.

 Our tour showed us the process they have gone through in working the land, which is quite difficult due to the rocky soil, and how they have adapted their style of planting to work with the land instead of against it.

 They are using the jungle and the land in the most natural way possible and it was inspiring to see this in person.
 Using a Segway to explore the farm took several hours but we never lost interest in the eco adventure.

 We sampled some of the most classic Mexican fare served on giant palm leaves, terracotta shingles and wood platters.
 The tilapia ceviche was served from a fish that had been pulled from the pond hours before and was perfectly flavored with lime juice and local spices.

 While it’s important for the tourists to know what impact they have on the environment, it is dually important for companies to reduce their impact and protect the environment in which they make their livings.

 Hacienda Tres Rios- A Model for Every Resort

 Tres Rios is dedicated to a strict set of environmental regulations and a follows sustainable tourism model that governs all developments on the property.
 This property is the heartbeat of the company and an impressive model example for the future of sustainable tourism.

 During our travels we have stayed at a variety of properties and seen the impact they can make on the environment.
 Our visit to Hacienda Tres Rios was the first time we have ever set foot in a place where nature is the first priority with an overwhelming ability to see it right in front of you.

 A stay at Hacienda Tres Rios is a stay with nature and it is an eco adventure lovers paradise.
 We spent our afternoons exploring the walking trails, swimming in their 10 natural state cenotes, Cenote Aguilla was our personal favorite, and enjoying the variety of birds and other wildlife that live peacefully among the trees.

 Of course, the property is stunning.
 Using earth tones to accentuate it’s surroundings and eager employees who share how the buildings are all built with free flow land under them to promote the natural movement of the three rivers the property was named after.

 Eco Adventure – No Footprint is Too Small

 As we watch areas like Cancun and Playa del Carmen continue to develop, it is our hope that projects like this can inspire others to put this world we live in at the forefront of their minds and make decisions that will impact the natural environment less.

 During this trip we also traveled a few hours into ocean to learn more about the conservation of Whale Sharks and swim with them for the first time in our travels.
 Be sure to check out our complete story about Swimming with the Whale Sharks in Cancun.